 Are you in this season?
 Are you returning empty?
 You left full, your hands filled, praising God for what He was doing.
 But now you are returning empty-handed, struggling to understand, to find Him in this empty place.
 Wondering what happened, what you did wrong.
 But we forget that was the whole reason we were called out into the unfamiliar, to be squeezed out into other’s lives.
 To plant seeds of truth, or water those that have already been planted.
 If we came back full, the whole journey would be pointless.
 We weren’t meant to come back full.

-Perhaps like a parent teaching their child to swim, God draws us into the unknown where we can’t touch the bottom- and then when we are tired He draws us back to the familiar shore to be filled once more, and to speak into the lives of those getting ready to embark on their own journey.
+Perhaps like a parent teaching their child to swim, God draws us into the unknown where we can’t touch the bottom- and then when we are tired He draws us back to the familiar shore to be filled once more and to speak into the lives of those getting ready to embark on their own journey.
 No matter how empty you feel in this moment you are never truly empty.
 No matter how confused, no matter how broken you feel, no matter how useless you feel He still there.
 He is still working, He will not abandon you.

 It’s OK to return empty, as long as you let Him pour back into you.
 As long as you soak back into Him.
 Sometimes He allows us to return empty, so that like when Simon had been out fishing all night and returned to shore empty-handed there was room for Jesus.
 He lets our decks grow empty so that we have to return and when we do, there is room for Him.
 If our hands, our decks are full when we return to the shore there would be no room for Him.
 No place for Him to step into and proclaim His goodness.
 Perhaps this empty season is yet another way to teach us to rely on Him.
 We get so busy asking why we are returning empty, that we forget to trust that He won’t leave that place empty.
 We forget that He is using all of this for our good.

 We often forget that the reason it seems so dark is that we are the light, and we can’t see it is because we’re standing in it.
 We can’t see the lighthouse because we are the lighthouse and we shine the brightest in the darkest place.